Destruction

 A. Paget's Disease

-B. Amyotrophic Lateral Sclerosis
+B. Amyotrophic Lateral

 C. Alzheimer's Disease